MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

    - Application Administrator
    - Cloud Application Administrator

-3. Navigate to [https://go.microsoft.com/fwlink/?linkid=867176](https://go.microsoft.com/fwlink/?linkid=867176) to download, install, and start the Hybrid Configuration wizard.
+3. Navigate to [https://go.microsoft.com/fwlink/?linkid=867176](https://go.microsoft.com/fwlink/?linkid=867176) to download, install, and start the Hybrid Configuration Wizard.

-4. Follow the prompts in the Hybrid Configuration wizard and select the hybrid search feature.
+4. Follow the prompts in the Hybrid Configuration Wizard and select the hybrid search feature.

-The Hybrid Configuration wizard lets you choose between a cloud SSA with the default search architecture on the application server that hosts the SharePoint Server Central Administration website, or a cloud SSA with a search architecture on **two** application servers (supports [high availability](../search/plan-enterprise-search-architecture.md#BKMK_HiAvail))
+The Hybrid Configuration Wizard lets you choose between a cloud SSA with the default search architecture on the application server that hosts the SharePoint Server Central Administration website, or a cloud SSA with a search architecture on **two** application servers (supports [high availability](../search/plan-enterprise-search-architecture.md#BKMK_HiAvail))

-The Hybrid Configuration wizard saves you time because it also connects the cloud SSA to your Microsoft 365 organization (step 3).
+The Hybrid Configuration Wizard saves you time because it also connects the cloud SSA to your Microsoft 365 organization (step 3).

 ### Alternative methods for creating a cloud Search service application